amar9929-3/Bioinformatics_Project/README.md

   - Lee: Drop 'Population'.
 Predict 'Population'.
 - Split the real data so that 15% will be used/predicted (sample fraction = 0.15).
 - Run/predict the split real data on the best trained model/pipeline and get accuracy and roc auc results.
+- Run the PCA code in R on the data to get the statistics and figure with the lines and how each feature pertains to PC1 and PC2.